 This sparked a two-day long protest in front of the Georgian parliament.
 “We dance together, we fight together” – under this slogan, people organized a big techno party.
 It was not just about dancing.
 These young people were protesting against restricting their freedom.
 Tbilisi electronic music scene has displayed unprecedented level of solidarity and unity and once again has proven that along with people, it stands at the vanguard of social changes, fights for justice, equality and freedom.

-Other areas of concern include punitive criminal drug policies for drug users, occupational safety and labor rights, media freedoms, particularly media pluralism, and violence and discrimination against lesbian, gay, bisexual, and transgender (LGBT) people.
+Other areas of concern include punitive criminal drug policies for drug users, occupational safety and labor rights, media freedoms, particularly media pluralism, and violence.

 Human Rights Education and Monitoring Center (EMC).